mrcnski/believeobey.live/_posts/2025-03-02-should-christians-keep-the-feasts.md

 interpreted (if the feasts were abolished, it would contradict {% include inline-verse.html verse="Zechariah 14:16" text-after=")." %}

 {% include verse.html
-text="I will put an end to all her mirth, her festivals, her new moons, her Sabbaths, and all her appointed festivals." verse="Hosea 2:11"
+text="I will also cause all her celebrations to cease: her feasts, her new moons, her Sabbaths, and all her solemn assemblies." verse="Hosea 2:11"
 %}